hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 date:   2014-02-19 11:52:00
 ---

-__TLDR;__ `CLUSTER table_name USING index` can greatly increase performance when you know what you're doing!
+__TLDR;__ `CLUSTER table_name USING index` can greatly increase performance but is hard to maintain!

 The CLUSTER<sup>2</sup> documentation is great and I'm mostly repeating what is already in there.
-I'm adding a bit background and some specific examples though, you might find interesting.
+I'm adding a bit background and specific examples you might find interesting.

 ### Background